TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

       }
    }

-.. sidebar:: Test-Driven Development at a glance
+.. sidebar:: Test-driven development at a glance

-   This approach is typical of Test-Driven Development (see chapter 2, section »Test-Driven Development«).
+   This approach is typical of test-driven development (see chapter 2, section »test-driven development«).
    So once again summarized the essential steps:

    #.
 Create a unit test and possibly a test class.